Cantera/cantera-website/pages/science/reactors/constpresreactor.rst

                    \tag{2}

 Where the total specific enthalpy :math:`h` is defined as :math:`h = \sum_k{h_k Y_k}`.
-The enthalpy terms in equation 2 appear due to enthalpy flowing an and out of the reactor.
+The enthalpy terms in equation 2 appear due to enthalpy flowing in and out of the reactor.
 The rate of heat transfer :math:`\dot{Q}` can replace :math:`\frac{d U}{d t} + p \frac{dV}{dt}` in the above equation due to the first law of thermodynamics, which states :math:`\dot{Q} = \dot{H}` in a closed system where